muhimasri/react-webcomponent/README.md

-# Getting Started with Create React App
+# Web Components and React Hooks

+An example code for making a Web Component input element work with React Hooks.
+Please refer to [this article](https://muhimasri.com/blogs/web-components-with-react-hooks/) for a thorough explanation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).